Love the look of shiplap? Learn how to plank a wall beautifully and affordably.

 Please ignore the numerous holes in our wall.
-The previous owners had multiple phone and cable lines coming out of there (none of which were still connected to any service) and an old outlet that was rewired lower down.
+The previous owners had multiple phone and cable lines coming out of there (none of which were still connected to any service).
 They were previously covered with a bunch of blank plastic electrical covers, but that’s a beauty in planking the wall; you can cover up those imperfections!
 Just be sure that if you have any questions about your electrical situation, you consult a certified electrician…

 11. Using your jigsaw, cut the holes around the outlets.